MasD91/Rock-Paper-Scissors/README.md

 [View the live project here.](https://masd91.github.io/Rock-Paper-Scissors/)

-This is my JavaScript project website.
-It is designed to be run a simple game which game is also responsive and usable on all viewports with a really simple design for UX.
+Project Goal

+The goal of this project is to create a responsive and user-friendly JavaScript game website for Rock-Paper-Scissors.
+The website will have a simple and intuitive design, ensuring a seamless and enjoyable experience for users on all viewports.
+Clear instructions and rules will be provided, allowing both first-time visitors and returning users to easily understand and play the game.
+The website will be regularly updated with new features to keep frequent users engaged and provide an element of novelty.
+Overall, the project aims to create a fun and accessible platform for players to compete in the classic game of Rock-Paper-Scissors

 ![screenshot](assets/images/rock-paper-scissors.jpg)